exploratoria/exploratoria.github.io/exhibits/heat/random-walk/readme.md

 * Click "Update View" several times to see different random paths

-* Try decreasing the "countBeforeNewStep" variable in the code to make the motion faster
+* Decrease the "countBeforeNewStep" variable in the code to make the motion faster

 ### About the Code